 Amending soil need not be so mysterious, though.
 A more scientific approach would be to analyze the composition of the soil, and measure how much of its nutrients are available to your plants.
 That’s just what a soil test allows you to do.
 Armed with that knowledge, you can then prepare your soil more effectively for the planting season that lies ahead.

 If you’d like to test your soil at home, there are two kinds of test: electronic and chemical.
-Both varieties of Ferry-Morse kits are available at the Home Depot.
+Both varieties of soil test kits are available at The Home Depot.
 For best results, follow the instructions that come with the kit, but here are some general methods you can follow.

 Electric kits consist of a meter attached to two metal prongs, and are useful mostly for checking the pH levels of your soil.
 To get a sense of the overall consistency of pH in your landscape, pick several spots in the area where you want to plant and average together your measurements.
 At each sample site, use a spade and/or cultivator to loosen the soil to a depth of about 4 to 6 inches.
 The prongs of the tester can be pushed directly into the soil.
 If the meter consistently measures the pH at 7, it may need a new battery.

 For a more precise view of the nutrient composition and deficiencies of your soil, you’ll need a chemical test.
 The more traditional kit consists of several vials and capsules containing a chemical powder.
 When dissolved in water, that powder reacts to different nutrients by changing color.
 By comparing the solution to a color-coded chart, you can estimate the relative levels of nutrients in your soil.